 We understand that sometimes you may need to change or cancel your appointment and we encourage you to call our friendly team as soon as you know a change is necessary.
 We do require at least 48 hours' notice for changes or cancellations.
 Unfortunately, if adequate notice isn't given, a fee may be charged.

-For general anaesthetic or IV sedation procedures, which require longer appointments, a non-refundable deposit is taken at the time of booking.
+For general anaesthetic or IV sedation procedures, which require longer appointments, and use of alternative rooms, a non-refundable deposit is taken at the time of booking.